nstanford5/ERC20/ERC20.md

 });
 ```

 The application starts with the Deployer providing the token metadata and deploying the contract with the first `publish`.
-So we add some data definitions to our `Participant`
+So we add some data definitions to our `Participant`.

 ###### index.rsh
 ```js